michaeljclark/ethical_hashmap/README.md

 ## Design

-These maps are designed for a small memory foorprint.
+These maps are designed for a small memory footprint.
 There is one structure and one heap allocation which is divided between an array of _tuples_ composed of _(Key, Value)_ pairs and a tombstone bitmap.
 _Key_ is hashed to index into the open addressing array, and